top of page

 “The work should brighten our minds as they travel through the light to the true light of Christ; in seeing this light, the dull mind is resurrected from darkness”.
 The Abbot of Clairvaux was also invited to witness the consecration of this ornate, spectacular gothic wonder, when asked for his view on the structure he replied “O vanity of Vanities, but more folly than vanity, every part of the church shines but the poor man is hungry.
 The wolves are clothed in gold, while the children of the church remain naked”.
 Upon completing this statement, after a period of awkward silence, a contemporary source suggests Bernard then uttered the words “I’ll get my coat shall I?”

 Although I suspect Bernard clearly understood the use of architectural geometry, the extent of his knowledge can’t have been comparable to a master mason for whom this skill was a lifetime, and indeed previous generations of knowledge brought to the mind, hands, and heart of an artisan in stone.
-It is here again I would suggest that master masons with knowledge of Eastern/Egyptian geometric and mathematical principles were the prime movers for the Cistercians.
+It is here again I would suggest that master masons with knowledge of Eastern/Egyptian sacred geometric and mathematical principles were the prime movers for the Cistercians.
 Bernard had this expertise deployed through the creation of these abbeys not only to create the astonishing resonance of the human voice, when singing or praying but also for the pure aesthetic joy of those perfect proportions.
 It was Stephen that developed a specific interest in harmonics and the importance of chanting, the chants of monks recorded in these abbeys are breathtaking and even to a distant listener create a perfect environment for meditation and connection with inner divinity.
 To be in a choir stall taking part in a chant must be utterly mesmeric, which of course is the intention.
 Where Bernard brought his unique expertise to bear was in his understanding of the spiritual and its relationship to the material.
 Today, a scientific consensus is evolving whereby it is understood that the material world we perceive is in fact knowable only through its underlying pattern of waveforms rather than substantive matter.
 Ancient civilisations chose to understand reality through the metaphors of geometry and music, it would appear they had an innate, intuitive understanding of what contemporary science is now revealing.

 The Cistercians in Ireland